 Clients rely on Bracewell’s appellate lawyers to analyze legal issues rigorously and creatively; write briefs that are sophisticated yet readable; and efficiently use the limited time at oral argument to persuade judges on the most critical points.
 We are frequently sought to handle appellate work from clients represented in the trial courts by other firms.
 We also regularly join a client’s legal team early in order to shape strategy and preserve error with a view toward success on appeal.

 Bracewell’s construction litigation team brings first chair courtroom experience and technical industry knowledge to construction disputes, representing clients in state and federal courts and in arbitration proceedings.
-Clients reported to Chambers USA 2016 that our “dedicated, professional and knowledgeable” construction team “handles difficult situations with professionalism.”
+Clients reported to Chambers USA 2020 that “the team’s strengths are responsiveness, knowledge of the law and ability to give good advice and counsel” and are “always really responsive and easy to deal with.”
 In addition to litigation and arbitration matters, we counsel an array of owners, product manufacturers, homebuilders, general contractors, and design professionals in internal investigations and in developing strategies to minimize or resolve potential claims without undermining business objectives and relationships.

 Bracewell’s labor and employment group has great depth of experience in litigation, with trial experience including Federal Labor Standards Act (FLSA) collective actions, complex Employee Retirement Income Securities Act (ERISA) litigation, and employment discrimination jury trials.
 Bracewell takes a business-minded approach to employment litigation and has an exceptional record of avoiding trials with successful dispositive motions and favorable settlements.
 In situations in which it is appropriate for a case to go to trial, Bracewell’s team is ready.
 In addition to employment trial experience, Bracewell’s team has substantial jury experience in non-labor matters, including criminal proceedings.